 In 2010 we brought on our third and fourth full-timers and began working with small, independent gaming companies including 2 Player Productions and Far From Subtle.
 We also nailed down a booth at PAX East -- the start of a yearly tradition.

-In 2011 worked hard to expand our partnerships with independent game developers (like Vblank) and other small gaming companies.
-We brought on a variety of part-time employees and prepared our fifth full-timer to show up after Christmas.
-We've also managed to cram the office with more merchandise than it should probably hold.
+In 2011 worked hard to expand our partnerships with independent game developers and other small gaming companies.
+We brought on a variety of part-time employees and prepared for our fifth full-timer to show up after Christmas.
+We crammed our tiny office with far more merchandise than it should have held.

 In 2014 we continued to expand our list of indie game friends, including Papers, Please, Octodad, and Shovel Knight!
-We also launched and successfully funded our You Are Now EarthBound Kickstarter project, which gave us several major projects to work on over the next couple of years.
+We also launched and successfully funded our You Are Now EarthBound Kickstarter project to the tune of $300k, which gave us several major projects to work on over the next couple of years.

-In 2015 we experienced our biggest projects and partnerships to date.
+In 2015 we nailed down our biggest projects and partnerships to date.
 We developed, marketed, and ran a record-breaking Kickstarter project for Bloodstained: Ritual of the Night.
 We ran a strange and wonderful convention for the first time.
-And alongside other great indie games like Crypt of the Necrodancer, Axiom Verge, Guacamelee, and Nuclear Throne, we started working with our old friend Toby Fox as he released his own game, Undertale.
+And alongside other great indie games like Crypt of the Necrodancer, Axiom Verge, Guacamelee, and Nuclear Throne, we started working with our old friend Toby Fox as he released his own game, UNDERTALE.

-In 2016 we've been buckling down and trying to finish our massive EarthBound Handbook and EarthBound, USA projects.
-We also held our second Camp Fangamer, which raised over $14,000 for Speak Your Silence.
-Finally, we finally escaped our old office park by purchasing and renovating our own building!
+In 2016 we launched a huge lineup of Undertale merchandise, which quickly became the broadest and deepest product line in our history.
+We buckled down and finished our massive You Are Now EarthBound Project and held our second Camp Fangamer, which raised over $14,000 for Speak Your Silence.
+Finally, we finally escaped our old office park by purchasing and renovating our own building: